berea-college-scalable-algorithms/BinaryTreeExplore-MAIN/README.md

 # To compile and run:

-- javac Main.java
+- javac Main.java // This compiles it.
-- java BinaryTree
+- java BinaryTree //This runs it.